Susan Fowler Rigetti hires employment law firm in response to Uber’s actions

 Former Uber employee Susan Fowler Rigetti, whose blog post detailing her experiences of sexual harassment and discriminatory behavior at the ride-hailing company, said Thursday on Twitter that she has hired California employment attorneys Baker, Curtis & Schwartz.

-Her decision to retain legal counsel follows Uber’s decision to reference her by name in emails to customers looking to delete their account, and efforts she says the company has undertaken via a law firm to investigate her personally, separate from the firm used by former Attorney General Eric Holder in his Uber-sponsored investigation into the company and its HR practices.
+Her decision to retain legal counsel follows Uber’s decision to reference her by name in emails to customers looking to delete their account, and efforts she says in the tweet the company has undertaken via a law firm to investigate her personally, separate from the firm used by former Attorney General Eric Holder in his Uber-sponsored investigation into the company and its HR practices.

 Rigetti said in a series of preceding tweets that she has heard from friends and connections who say they’ve been contacted with questions about “personal and intimate info,” though at the time she said she wasn’t sure who was responsible for these inquiries.

-Uber has been identifying Fowler in emailed responses to customers who are deleting their account, asking if she was the reason why they’ve decided to go.
-It’s an unusual tactic and one that clearly assigns blame to Fowler Rigetti, rather than to the culture Uber posted and allowed to grow wherein her harassment was made possible, and perpetrated without significant consequence to the perpetrators and enablers involved.
+Uber had also been identifying Fowler in emailed responses to customers who are deleting their account, upon being told specifically by the user in response to a general request for feedback that her situation was the reason why they’ve decided to go, though it says it stopped circulating those emails after a brief period.

+Following Fowler Rigetti’s explosive initial blog post, Uber CEO Travis Kalanick sent a company-wide memo noting that the company would be investigating the claims and its culture, with Holder and Tammy Albarran of law firm Covington & Burling leading the investigation.
+Board member Arianna Huffington and Uber head of HR Liane Hornsey would also be involved.

-TechCrunch has contacted Uber and the law firm retained by Rigetti for comment, and we’ll update this story if the provide any additional information.Featured Image: Spencer Platt/Getty Images
+TechCrunch has contacted Uber and the law firm retained by Rigetti for comment, and we’ll continue to update this story if they provide any additional information.Featured Image: Spencer Platt/Getty Images

 0